 There is Only One God

 The bible also assures us that there are not multiple gods but one only.
 “Hear, O Israel: The LORD our God is one LORD” (Deut 6:4).
-The apostle Paul wrote, “as to the eating of food offered to idols, we know that ‘an idol has no real existence’, and that ‘there is no God but one’.
-For although there may be so-called gods in heaven or on earth – as indeed there are many ‘gods’ and many ‘lords’ – yet for us there is one God, the Father, from whom are all things and for whom we exist, and one Lord, Jesus Christ, through whom are all things and through whom we exist” (1 Cor 8:4-6).
-And to Timothy, he wrote, “For there is one God, and there is one mediator between God and men, the man Christ Jesus” (1 Tim 2:5).
+The apostle Paul wrote, “As concerning therefore the eating of those things that are offered unto idols, we know that an idol is nothing in the world, and that there is none other God but one.
+For though there be that are called gods, whether in heaven or in earth (as there be gods many, and lords many,) But to us there is but one God, the Father, of whom are all things, and we in him; and one Lord Jesus Christ, by whom are all things, and we by him” (1 Cor 8:4-6).
+And to Timothy, he wrote, “For there is one God, and one mediator between God and men, the man Christ Jesus” (1 Tim 2:5).

 So it is clear that the bible throughout teaches that there is only one God.
 This being so, we must therefore translate the last clause in John 1:1 as “and the Word was God”, and not “and the Word was a god”.